idaholab/moose/modules/navier_stokes/doc/content/modules/navier_stokes/index.md

   (integration by parts is a part of forming the weak form)
 - An additional term is introduced into the mass balance equation

-The derivation is given in a document prepared by John Peterson, to be linked to from here soon.
+The derivation for the RZ weak form can be inspected [here](../../media/jw-peterson-rz-derivation.pdf).

 ### RZ INS tests